The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: One Color

+As it turns out (and as we show in detail in Section \ref{sec:separators}), the structural analysis of a graph with an arbitrary number of $\chi_2$-colors reduces to the case that there are at most two $\chi_2$-colors present in the graph.
+The crucial observation for the reduction is that one can bypass all vertices whose $\chi_2$-color is not contained in $\{c_1,c_2\}$.
+Here, bypassing a vertex $u$ means removing $u$ from the graph and connecting every pair of its neighbors via an edge.

-Our first goal is to prove that the $2$-dimensional WL algorithm distinguishes vertex pairs that are separators in a graph from other pairs of vertices.
-We start with an analysis of the graphs in which all vertices are assigned the same color by the algorithm.
+Hence, we first focus on input graphs $G$ for which $|\{\chi_G(v,v) \mid v \in V(G)\}| \leq 2$.
+In this section, we start with an analysis of the graphs in which all vertices are assigned the same color by $2$-WL.
 In particular, this includes all constituent graphs of association schemes.
+In the next section, we will extend the techniques to graphs $G$ for which $|\{\chi_G(w,w) \mid w \in V(G)\}| = 2$ holds.
+Finally, the reduction to two vertex colors is presented in Section \ref{sec:separators}.